 - Avoid distractions while driving.

-Tips for Student Drop Off:
+Tips for Student Drop Off & Pick Up:

 - When planning your school commute consider walking, rolling, scootering, cycling, or taking Halifax Transit.